tomio13/RDM-Desktop/docs/Install.md

 Currently the key components are in the python code.

 # python part
-First get python from [the Python website](https://www.python.org).
+First get python from [the Python website](https://www.python.org), or from your Linux distribution using your package manager.

 Make sure that you have:
 - Tkinter
 - pip